 - PhD applicants seeking Teaching Fellowships: January 15th.
 The priority deadline is for receipt of all application materials.
-Please note that application materials, especially those submitted by other parties than the applicant, such as transcripts, letters of recommendation, and GRE scores, can take 2 to 3 weeks to reach and be processed by Graduate Studies or the Office of Global Education.
+Please note that application materials, especially those submitted by other parties than the applicant, such as transcripts, and letters of recommendation, can take 2 to 3 weeks to reach and be processed by Graduate Studies or the Office of Global Education.
 Applicants who wish to be eligible for funding are strongly encouraged to begin the application process well in advance of the deadline.

 - Applicants NOT seeking Fellowship are considered year-round.
 However, the program faculty must have adequate time before the start of the next term to read and evaluate applications.
 For Ph.D. in English, applications should be completed six weeks before the academic term begins.
 As the start of academic terms shifts slightly each academic year, the deadline of 6 weeks shall be understood as the following: